stellirin/docker-postgres-windows/README.md

 ### Motivation

 The Linux based Docker iamge cannot run on Windows as a LCOW container.
 This is due to differences in functionality between the NTFS and EXT4 file systems.
-Specifically, Linux commands such as `chown` do not work but the PostgreSQL images relies on them for security.
+Specifically, Linux commands such as `chown` do not work but the PostgreSQL images rely on them for security.

 ### Entrypoint